bradjohansen/blog.ppl.vc/_posts/2018-03-20-ml-team-projects.md

 Yes, I know.
 I know that in 1995, IEEE published an extremely well defined standard to encode an incredibly specific type of information, and that this is exactly the type of data that we're using right now.
 And I know that XML was the semantic language of the future, in 2004.
 I know that you searched the entire Internet for that dataset, and that the Internet only gave you a `.mat` file in return.
-But, this is what we are going to do:
+But, this is what we should do instead:

-1. we're gonna use `.npz` for matrices;
+1. use `.npz` for matrices;
-2. we're gonna use `.json` for relational data;
+2. use `.json` for structured data;
-4. we're gonna use `.csv` for classic-style datasets (e.g. Iris, stuff with well defined categories);
+4. use `.csv` for classic relational data (e.g. the Iris dataset, stuff with well defined categories);
-3. we're gonna serialize everything else directly from the code.
+3. serialize everything else with libraries like Pickle or H5py.

 Keep it as simple, as standard, and as modern as possible.
 And remember: it's better to convert data once, and then read from the chosen standard format, rather than converting at runtime, every time.